santisbon/icloud-flatpak/FLATHUB.md

 ### Epiphany Dependency

-This app requires Epiphany to be installed separately:
+This app requires Epiphany to be installed.
+The `<requires>` tag in metainfo.xml ensures:

+**Automatic installation (app centers):**
+- GNOME Software, KDE Discover, and Flathub web will automatically install Epiphany
+- Users get both apps with one click

+**Manual installation (command line):**
 - Users must install: `flatpak install flathub org.gnome.Epiphany`
+- The launcher includes a check and provides helpful error messages if missing

+**How it works:**
 - The launcher spawns Epiphany as a separate Flatpak process
 - iCloud requires WebKit for compatibility, which Epiphany provides
 - Each iCloud service opens in Epiphany's application mode